lyvianguyen/python-challenge/README.md

+# Python Challenge: PyBank and PyPoll

+This assignmnet consists of two tasks: PyBank and PyPoll.
+In both challenges, you will apply your Python scripting skills to real-world situations involving financial analysis and election data.

+## Getting Started
+1. Create a New Repository

+- Create a new GitHub repository specifically for this project and name it "python-challenge."
+Do not add this homework assignment to an existing repository.

+2. Clone the Repository

+- Clone the newly created "python-challenge" repository to your local computer.

+3. Organize the Folders

+- Inside your local Git repository, create two folders for each Python assignment: "PyBank" and "PyPoll."

+Folder Contents

+- For each folder you created, add the following content:
+  - A new file named main.py.
+This will serve as the main script to run for each analysis.
+  - A "Resources" folder that contains the CSV files needed for the analysis.
+Ensure your script has the correct path to access these CSV files.
+  - An "analysis" folder that contains a text file for the results of your analysis.

-# PyBank
+# PyBank Instructions

-You are tasked with creating a Python script to analyze the financial records of your company.
-You will be given a financial dataset called budget_data.csv.
-The dataset is composed of two columns: "Date" and "Profit/Losses".
+In the PyBank challenge, you will create a Python script to analyze the financial records of your company.
+You'll be provided with a financial dataset named budget_data.csv, which contains two columns: "Date" and "Profit/Losses."

-Your task is to create a Python script that analyzes the records to calculate each of the following values:
+The task includes calculating the following values:

-The total number of months included in the dataset
+- The total number of months included in the dataset

-The net total amount of "Profit/Losses" over the entire period
+- The net total amount of "Profit/Losses" over the entire period

-The changes in "Profit/Losses" over the entire period, and then the average of those changes
+- The changes in "Profit/Losses" over the entire period, and then the average of those changes

-The greatest increase in profits (date and amount) over the entire period
+- The greatest increase in profits (date and amount) over the entire period

-The greatest decrease in profits (date and amount) over the entire period
+- The greatest decrease in profits (date and amount) over the entire period

-# PyPoll
+# PyPoll Instructions
-You are tasked with helping a small, rural town modernize its vote-counting process.

-You will be given a set of poll data called election_data.csv.
-The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-Your task is to create a Python script that analyzes the votes and calculates each of the following values:
+In the PyPoll challenge, our task is to assist a small, rural town in modernizing its vote-counting process.
+We'll be given a set of poll data named election_data.csv, consisting of three columns: "Voter ID," "County," and "Candidate."

+The tasks involves calculating the following values:

-The total number of votes cast
+- The total number of votes cast

-A complete list of candidates who received votes
+- A complete list of candidates who received votes

-The percentage of votes each candidate won
+- The percentage of votes each candidate won

-The total number of votes each candidate won
+- The total number of votes each candidate won

-The winner of the election based on popular vote
+- The winner of the election based on the popular vote